 Minor in Business

-The following experiences/opportunities are not necessarily associated with a specific department in the Jon M. Huntsman School of Business.
+The following programs are not necessarily associated with a specific department in the Jon M. Huntsman School of Business.
 Participation is open to all Huntsman School of Business students.
-For further information, see: myhuntsman.usu.edu/htm/student-experiences
+For further information, see: huntsman.usu.edu/programs

 Consortium for Applied and Scholarly Research

 Huntsman Scholar Program

 The following is a list of the graduate degree programs offered by the Huntsman School.
 Detailed descriptions of these programs are provided within other catalog sections (see below).